Wiñaymuyu - Seeds That Grow

 Co-created with families, elders, artists, and local leaders, Wiñaymuyu centers Indigenous knowledge systems and amplifies local voices throughout the entire process.

-• Cultural Survival Indigenous Youth Fellowship–supported project
+• Supported by the Cultural Survival Indigenous Youth Fellowship

-• Culminated in a permanent community mural
+• Resulted in a permanent community mural as a shared cultural archive

 • Wiñaymuyu was designed as more than a one-time initiative.
 By involving local artists, elders, and organizers throughout the process, the project builds community capacity to continue similar workshops in the future.